Richard Egan (solicitor)

 Richard Egan is an English solicitor known for his work and advocacy in high-profile criminal defence cases.
 He is also known as a charity worker and a recipient of Legal Aid Lawyer of the Year award he was awarded in recognition for his work defending Lotfi Raissi who was wrongly accused of training September 11 hijackers.
 In 2014 Egan came to notice after successful defence of Tania Clarence who was charged with murder of her two children after her unsuccessful legal battle with social workers.
 After a series of defence motions, murder charge was reduced to that of a manslaughter by diminished responsibility and Clarence was given a hospital order.

 Career

 Egan qualified as a solicitor in 1990 and joined Tuckers Solicitors, law firm based in London, where he became a partner in 2001.
-His work is focused mainly on criminal defense.
+His work is focused mainly on criminal defence.

 Experience

 Egan is a member of the London Criminal Courts Solicitors Association and Association of Military Court Advocates and Justice.
-He has gathered local attention in London for his aggressive defense style and was one of those who contended that solicitor advocates should be entitled to wear the same wig and gown in court as barristers.
+He has gathered local attention in London for his aggressive defence style and was one of those who contended that solicitor advocates should be entitled to wear the same wig and gown in court as barristers.